lupyuen/lupyuen.github.io/src/rusti2c.md

     .expect("init failed");
 ```

-This halts with an error if the initialisation fails.
+(This halts with an error if the initialisation fails)

 We're ready to read the __Temperature, Humidity and Air Pressure__ from the BME280 Sensor...